freiberg-roman/dads-torch/README.md

 # Your task

-This project was initially used for my thesis and abandomed midway due to low priority.
-Hence, I am looking forward for your suggestions to finish up this implementation.
-The basic setup is done.
-You need to validate and test all components and reproduce the results of the original paper.
-As a tip, I would definatly start with the MixtureOfExperts model and compare it to the original implementation.
-(My suggestion would be to drop the batch normalization first and integrate it back after all other sources of error are eliminated.)
-Please read the Appendix in the original work, where most implentation details are hidden.
-Thanks for your help!
-I am looking forward for your PRs :)).
+This project was originally used for my thesis and abandoned halfway due to low priority.
+Therefore, I look forward to your suggestions for completing this implementation.
+The basic structure is ready.
+You just need to validate and test all components and reproduce the results of the original work.
+As a tip, I would definitely start with the MixtureOfExperts model and compare it to the original implementation.
+(My suggestion would be to leave out the batch normalization for the time being and only integrate it again when all other sources of error have been eliminated).
+Please read the appendix of the original paper, where most of the implementation details are hidden.
+Thank you very much for your help!
+I am already looking forward to your PRs :)).

 Note: This project is still WIP.
 Benchmarks and further details will be added soon.
 # PyTorch implementation Dynamics-Aware Discovery of Skills (DADS).